 Tip #2 The 30% rule.
-Carry the rest 30% of total in local currency.
+Carry the rest 30% of the total in local currency.

 Tip #3 Do not use Credit and Debit Cards except only as backup

 Credit Cards come with their own perils.
 If you were to use one abroad for your purchases, you’d get the current exchange rate of the day.
 Since the Rupee is on a downward trend against the dollar this means it’s smarter to lock the rate through a forex card before you go overseas.
-Cross Currency Charges would be levied on your transaction abroad, which could easily be 2-4 percent of your transaction value.
-Also, the bank abroad will charge your credit card bank in India with an exchange rate that has their profit margin built in.
+Cross Currency Charges would be levied on your transaction abroad, which could easily be 2-4 per cent of your transaction value.
+Also, the bank abroad will charge your credit card bank in India with an exchange rate that has its profit margin built-in.

 ATM withdrawals through credit cards are a major source of fees for banks.
 You could sometimes be charged as much as $10-25 per use!
 Remember, credit cards offer interest-free loans only up to a short time.
 Once that period gets over you’d be penalised with heavy interest rates!

 Debit cards also suffer from most of these problems.
 The exchange rates offered by debit cards are much worse than credit cards.
 As a general rule keep these cards only as backup options when you don’t have cash in hand or have misplaced your forex card.

 Tip #4 Travellers cheques are not suitable for travellers anymore